vatesfr/xen-orchestra/docs/logs.md

 ## CLI

-All XOA logs are stored in `/var/log/syslog`.
+All XOA logs are stored in `/var/log/syslog` (on the XO Appliance).

-To filter only on what you need, you can use `journalctl`.
-Let's see some example to filter only logs for `xo-server`:
+To filter only what you need, you can use `journalctl`.
+Below is an example to filter only logs for `xo-server`:

 ```
 $ journalctl -u xo-server -f -n 50